RF3D-dev/miniFOAM/README.md

 Since the base libraries *libOpenFOAM* and *libfiniteVolume* are fully compiled, we can use them to make small apps to study the **mesh** and **fvMesh** classes.

-- understading the strucutre of CFD mesh: nodes, faces, cells
+- understand the strucutre of CFD mesh: nodes, faces, cells;
-- tests on fvMesh and fvMatrices;
+- test fvMesh and fvMatrices;

 `` and ``

 - create uniform mesh with blockMesh;
 - import unstructured mesh (e.g. gmshToFOAM);
 - compile incompressible solvers like pisoFOAM;
-- and so on.
+- etc ...

-In short, miniFOAM aims to provide a clean version of OpenFOAM for those who want to get a better understanding of the basics of CFD.
+In short, miniFOAM aims to provide a clean version of OpenFOAM for those who want to get a better understanding of the basics of CFD, and ofc OpenFOAM itself.

 ## Installing